j-koziel/html-css-course/starter/02-HTML-Fundamentals/notes.md

 - The "src" attribute provides information as to the location of the image
 - The "alt" attribute means alt text.
 This helps with accessibility and the browser knows what the image is.
 - "width" and "height" attributes obviously change the size of the image
-- The html tag uses the "lang" attribute to specify the language of the page
+- The html element uses the "lang" attribute to specify the language of the page
-- The head tag requires meta tags (metadata) to describe the caracter set being used in the page
+- The head element requires meta elements (metadata) to describe the caracter set being used in the page

+# Hyperlinks

+Links can be put into two categories

+- Links which lead to other pages on our website
+- Links to other places on the internet which are **not** on our website

+Use the "a" (anchor) element with the "href" attribute where you put your link

+A usefull tool is to use the "target" attribute with the "\_blank" value.
+This will open the link in a new tab